iPMLab/Multi-physics-Network-Model/README.md

 ```
 python single_phase_permeability.py
 ```
-## Example 2 (Being prepared and will be uploaded soon)
+## Example 2 Coupled heat and mass transfer
 This example is to simulate heat and mass transfer using a dual-network.

 # Contact
 Please contact us if you need more demos or information: